edesto/edesto-dev/README.md

 **Teach AI coding agents how to compile, flash, and validate firmware on your hardware.**

-AI coding agents stop at the terminal. `edesto init` gives them the full embedded development loop — compile, flash, read serial output, iterate — so they can autonomously develop and debug firmware on real hardware.
+AI coding agents stop at the terminal. `edesto init` gives them the full embedded development loop: compile, flash, on-device debugging, iterate.
+Now they can autonomously develop and debug firmware on real hardware.
 Works with Claude Code, Cursor, Codex, and OpenClaw.

 https://github.com/user-attachments/assets/f1d4719d-ed60-406e-a274-0b0f2b06ac21